 For more information visit: www.hrp.org.uk/enlightened-princesses

-Yinka Shonibare will be in conversation with Glenn Adamson (Museum of Arts and Design in New York and London’s Victoria & Albert Museum) discussing the new work and his exploration of race, class and the meaning of cultural and national definitions in the King’s State Apartments at Kensington Palace, September 4.
+Yinka Shonibare was in conversation with Glenn Adamson (Museum of Arts and Design in New York and London’s Victoria & Albert Museum) discussing the new work and his exploration of race, class and the meaning of cultural and national definitions in the King’s State Apartments at Kensington Palace, September 4.